Electron Microscopy: SEM, TEM and EDS

 Sample preparation for paint cross-section SEM-EDS.
 A microtomed transverse section (as described in the paint examination topic) is mounted on an SEM stub with carbon adhesive, and carbon-coated to prevent charging.
 At 20 kV accelerating voltage and 10 mm working distance, the BSE image clearly shows layer interfaces by Z-contrast.
 The analyst measures each layer's thickness from the calibrated BSE image (cross-referenced against the optical comparison microscope measurement), then acquires EDS spectra at multiple points within each layer to establish the elemental profile.

 RCMP PDQ database integration.
-The RCMP Paint Data Query (PDQ) database contains spectral and layer-sequence profiles for over 75,000 automotive paint formulations.
+The RCMP Paint Data Query (PDQ) database contains spectral and layer-sequence profiles for over 23,000 known automotive paint systems.
 The PDQ entry for a specific vehicle make, model, and model year includes the expected elemental profiles for each layer as determined by SEM-EDS.
 A forensic comparison matches the questioned paint's elemental profiles, layer by layer, against the PDQ entries for vehicles matching the class characteristics (colour, layer count) found optically.
 A match supports the conclusion that the questioned paint is consistent with originating from a vehicle in the matched PDQ category.
 In hit-and-run casework, this conclusion is typically phrased probabilistically using a likelihood-ratio framework, as specified in the ENFSI EPG Guidelines for Quality Assurance in Automotive Paint Examination.

 Primer layer chemistry as a discriminator.
 The primer layer in an automotive paint system carries the highest elemental discriminating power because different manufacturers use different corrosion-inhibiting pigments: zinc phosphate, strontium chromate, basic lead silicate, or micaceous iron oxide.
 The combination of a specific primer elemental profile with a specific topcoat colour is a strong discriminating combination.
 This is why the RCMP PDQ examination protocol requires EDS data for every layer, not just the topcoat.
 Real-world hit-and-run casework from the FBI (reported in the ASTM E1610 paint-examination symposium proceedings) and the UK LGC Forensics automotive-paint database (a European Commercial Partner in the PDQ network) demonstrate cases where the topcoat colour alone was non-discriminating but the primer elemental profile narrowed the candidate vehicle list to a single make and model year.
+The full PDQ-database and casework workflow that contextualises these elemental results is covered in the paint databases, PDQ and EUCAP topic.

 TEM specimen preparation.
 For forensic work, TEM specimens are typically prepared by ultramicrotome sectioning (cutting sections of embedded material with a diamond knife to 60-100 nm thickness, floating them on water, and collecting on copper TEM grids).
 Alternatively, focused ion beam (FIB) milling (available in combined SEM-FIB instruments) can prepare site-specific cross-sections from specific regions of interest in a bulk specimen with nanometre precision.
 FIB preparation has become the preferred approach in forensic fibre and pigment work because it allows the analyst to select the exact cross-sectional location, whereas ultramicrotome sectioning produces sections at random positions along the material.